Origin and release year: South Korea (2019 – Tune In For Love)

 The Original Soundtrack for this film was also exceptional and I loved how it added to the nostalgia from each year that the drama took us through.

 Her reaction was quite frankly insensitive and self-centered.
 It would’ve been a dealbreaker for a lot of people.
-However, I found myself still falling for their love story and rejoicing when they got back together.
-I guess that is the powerful of a well-told love story.
+However, we still fell for their love story and rejoiced when they got back together.
+I guess that is the power of a well-told love story.
 It gives you the ability to forgive anything.

 I tend to say things are a feel-good watch but this film will honestly make you feel warm and fuzzy inside at the prospect of fated love.

-What did you think of Tune in for Love?
+What did you think of Tune In for Love?
+Let us know in the comments!